Anna Maria Weems: Free life and death

-Under her aunt and uncle's leadership, she was educated at Buxton Mission at the Elgin Settlement (now Buxton National Historic Site and Museum), twelve miles south of Chatham, Ontario, was one of four settlements established in Canada for black people.
+Under her aunt and uncle's leadership, she was educated at Buxton Mission at the Elgin Settlement (now Buxton National Historic Site and Museum), twelve miles south of Chatham, Ontario, which was one of four settlements established in Canada for black people.

 The 9,000-acre settlement was located between Lake Erie and the Great Western Railway line.
 It provided education through the Buxton Mission School and religious services to its residents, most of whom had been enslaved.
 The land was divided into many 50-acre farms that could be paid for in installments over ten years.
 There was a brick-making plant, general store, grist mill, and a saw mill.
 The community grew to include a hotel, the Buxton post office, and a number of businesses.
 In 1856, there were 120 students who attended the mission school.
 The quality of the education afforded at the school is said to have made it "the most successful black settlement in North America."
 The local school for white children was closed and children transferred to the school at Buxton to improve their education.
 Students went on to enter politics, found the Freedmen's Hospital in Washington, D.C., and become teachers, doctors, and missionaries.

 She settled at Buxton.
 John and Arabella had a daughter, Mary, who was born free about 1855.
 They were able to reunite with their other children; the remaining two sons, James and Addison, who were enslaved were bought with money from the Weems Family Ransom Fund by August 1858.
 Weems' mother said at the time in which her last child was freed, "I am expecting daily the return of Augustus, and may Heaven grant him a safe deliverance and smile propitiously upon you and all kind friends who have aided in his return to me."
 John and Arabella moved to the Dawn settlement in 1861 with their two youngest children, just before the start of the Civil War.
 They stayed there for nine years before returning to the District of Columbia, where John, Arabella, their son John, and daughter Mary were living by June 1870.